-Where a student satisfies certain conditions, transfer may be permitted between different degrees and routes.
-A student registered on an EMFSS degree cannot transfer to the Certificate of Higher Education in Social Sciences or a Graduate Diploma, but would instead need to cancel their registration and submit a request for new registration on their chosen programme.
+Where a student satisfies certain conditions, transfer may be permitted between different Graduate Diplomas.
+A student registered on a Graduate Diploma cannot transfer to a degree or the Certificate of Higher Education in Social Sciences.
+Instead, they would need to cancel their registration and submit a request for new registration on their chosen programme.